HabitatFramework/HLUTool/ReadMe.txt

 Installation
 ------------
-The HLU GIS Tool setup.exe contains all the required files to install the tool but does not provide any of the GIS layers or relation databases required to run the tool.
+The HLU Tool setup.exe contains all the required files to install the tool but does not provide any of the GIS layers or relation databases required to run the tool.
 By default all files are installed in the "Program Files\HLU\HLU GIS Tool" folder (or